 The Australian & New Zealand Mental Health Association hosts the New Zealand Mental Health Conference.

 As a premiere event, we want to shine a light on the work being done in New Zealand’s mental health sector.
 We also want to highlight the importance of community unification, strength and resilience in times of trauma and recovery, shared via the experiences and insights of mental health professionals, community groups and lived experience speakers.

-With support from industry partners and sponsors, we can continue our mission for mental health education, advocacy and awareness.
+With support from industry partners and sponsors, we can continue our mission for mental health support, advocacy and awareness.

 2020 KEYNOTE SPEAKERS